 "She's perfect exactly the way she is."

 Parents will be able to order customized mittens through an online form, where they can draw a photo of their child's hand and then a pair of mittens will be shipped to them for free.

 The cost of the mittens will be paid for through fundraising, with the help of the Toronto Foundation.
-On top of managing the donations, the foundation will match any funds raised.

 "If you don't see anyone with your [situation], you kind of feel isolated," he said.
 "For kids to know that there's other kids just like them and things are going to be okay, that's really important."

 Mountfort hopes to raise enough money to fund support services that give differently-abled children the self-confidence to succeed, as well as show the rest of society that people with abnormalities are regular people too.

 Though she previously had no knowledge of this community's needs, Mountfort said it's now her duty to stand up for them.

 "If someone comes to you and says this would really make my kid's [life] better … of course you want to help."